SegevAsh/Neural-Network-Implementation/README.md

 Unity engine used for rendering and collision detection.

-The neural network engine supports networks of any dimensions, using evolutionary training.
+The neural network engine supports networks of any dimensions, and uses evolutionary training.